STRIDES/AzureDataSharePipeline/01 Create Resources/readme.md

-akvname | Name of Azure Key Vault to create or use akvsecret1 | Name of secret to create in AKV containing the connection string to source storage account akvsecret2 | Name of 2nd secret to create in AKV containing the connection string to source storage account LinkedServiceName1 |
+akvname | Name of Azure Key Vault to create or use akvsecret1 | Name of secret to create in AKV containing the connection string to source storage account akvsecret2 | Name of 2nd secret to create in AKV containing the connection string to source storage account LinkedServiceName1 | Linked Service name pointing to azstoragename2 above LinkedServiceName2 | Linked Service name pointing to akvname above LinkedServiceName3 | Linked Service name pointing to storage account containing csv source DatasetName1 | Dataset name for dynamic storage source DatasetName2 | Dataset name for ADLS to compile data in parquet files in azstoragename2 PipelineName1 | Pipeline name to extract data
-LinkedServiceName2
-LinkedServiceName3
-DatasetName1
-DatasetName2
-PipelineName1

 ## Steps to create resources in Azure